-- 1. Click 14.Install Audio Driver > Yes. - Click Next. - 3.
-Click Finish to restart the computer. - 4.
-The Realtek Audio Control Panel will download but you will need to have a working internet connection. - Click the Start menu in Windows to access the Microsoft Store App tile. - 6.
-Click the Sign in icon A and select Library. - 7.
+- 1. Click 13.Install Audio Driver > Yes.

+- 2. Click Next.

+- 3. Click Finish to restart the computer.

+- Realtek Audio Control Panel will download but you will need to have a working internet connection.

+- Click the Start menu in Windows to access the Microsoft Store App tile. - 6.
+Click the Sign in icon \mathbb{A} and select Library. - 7.
 Click Get Updates. - 8.
 A list of apps being downloaded will pop-up. - 9.
 When installed the Realtek Audio Console will appear in the Windows Start menu.

 After installing the audio driver the system will not return to the Drivers Installer screen.
-To install the optional drivers, eject the Device Drivers & Utilities + User's Manual disc and then reinsert it (or double-click the disc icon in My Computer), and click Option Drivers (button) to access the optional driver menu.
-It is recommended that you install the Intel Rapid Storage Technology driver (see "IRST Driver Installation" on page 6 - 25 - required for RAID & Optane mode).
+To install any of the optional drivers, eject the Device Drivers & Utilities + User's Manual disc and then reinsert it (or double-click the disc icon in My Computer), and click Option Drivers (button) to access the optional driver menu.